Gyeongju National Museum Description

 Gyeongju National Museum is steeped in tradition.
-Representing Gyeongju, which was the capital city of the Silla Kingdom (57 BC – AD 935), the museum is where you can view the cultural history of Gyeongju district.
-Exhibitions are divided into 4 large areas: the Main hall, Annex I, Annex II, and the Outdoor Exhibit Area (Museum Grounds).
+It Represents Gyeongju, which was the capital city of the Silla Kingdom.
+(57 BC – AD 935) The museum is where you can view the cultural history of Gyeongju district.
+There are 4 main exhibition areas: Main hall, Annex I, Annex II, and the Outdoor Exhibit Area.(Museum Grounds)

 *Last admission is 30 minute before closing.

-Mondays, New Year’s Day
+Mondays & New Year’s Day